 Even Evil Has Standards: Sunset admits this after she has Snips and Snails kidnap Spike to get Twilight's attention, then immediately releases him when the chase leads to her.
 She never intended to do anything, it just seemed the most expedient method to get Twilight to meet her.

-Evil Cannot Comprehend Good: Sunset threatens to destroy the portal to Equestria if Twilight doesn't give up her crown, but this fails because Twilight would rather be stuck forever in an alternate reality than give Sunset the power of her element.
+Evil Cannot Comprehend Good: Sunset threatens to destroy the portal to Equestria if Twilight doesn't give up her crown, but this fails because Twilight would rather be stuck forever in an alternate reality, subverting Expendable Alternate Universe, than give Sunset the power of her element.

 Expendable Alternate Universe: Subverted.
 Twilight refuses to leave Sunset loose to do whatever she wants in the human world with the Element of Magic because she knows if she left, there'd be no-one to stop her.